Share this article:

 And the youngest of the lot is not so little Huckleberry Edward Jocelyne Grylls, born on the 15th of January 2009.

-But unlike most other parents, Bear Grylls rigs things differently at home.
+But unlike most other parents, Bear Grylls and Shara Cannings Knight rig things differently at home.

-“Let’s not deceive ourselves into thinking that removing risk makes our children ‘safe,’” says Grylls.
+“Let’s not deceive ourselves into thinking that removing risk makes our children ‘safe,’” says Bear Grylls.

-A few years ago, the survival skills expert left the then 11-year old Jesse alone in a place where he would need to be rescued in a sharply planned stunt operation on the rocks off the north Wales Coast.
+A few years ago, the youngest Chief Scout left the then 11-year old Jesse alone in a place where he would need to be rescued in a sharply planned stunt operation on the rocks off the north Wales Coast.

 You can bet that public condemnation came lickedy split for our favorite British Adventurer!

-But the ever so cool Bear Grylls responded equally as strong: “I am determined to stand beside them on that journey,” he said.
+But the ever-so-cool Bear Grylls OBE responded equally as strong: “I am determined to stand beside them on that journey,” he said.